...

 Partition function RANGE TYPE: (either LEFT or RIGHT) indicates how the boundary values of the partition function will be placed into the resulting partitions.

-How to Partition a Table in SQL Server 2
+How to Partition a Table in SQL Server:<br/> Complete Guide 2

 Assigning each partition its own filegroup offers significant advantages.
-For example, data that’s less in demand can be stored on slower disks; data that’s accessed more frequently can be placed on faster disks; and static historical data can be designated as read-only so that it’s omitted from routine backups.
-In the event of a data restoration, it is possible to pinpoint the most vital data and restore those partitions first.
+For example, data that’s less in demand can be stored on slower disks, data that’s accessed more frequently can be placed on faster disks, and static historical data can be designated as read-only so it’s omitted from routine backups.
+In the event of data restoration, you can pinpoint the most vital data and restore those partitions first.

-How to Partition a Table in SQL Server 3
+How to Partition a Table in SQL Server:<br/> Complete Guide 3

-Partitioning column is utilized by the partition function to divide a table or index into logical partitions.
+• Partitioning column is utilized by the partition function to divide a table or index into logical partitions.
 The value in this column dictates into which partition the data will be placed.
 Computed columns can also be used in a partition function, provided they are explicitly marked as PERSISTED.
-Partitioning columns can comprise any data type valid for an index column, with each key—except for timestamp and LOB data types—being less than 900 bytes,.
+Partitioning columns can comprise any data type valid for an index column, with each key — except timestamp and LOB data types — being less than 900 bytes.

 Table Partitioning in SQL Server—Step by Step